spinicist/QUIT/README.md

 Many thanks to Samuel Hurley for many, many suggestions.
 Thanks to Anna Combes, Amy McDowell and Sjoerd Vos for finding bugs.

+# Help #

+As of version 1.0 there is now a Wiki at http://github.com/spinicist/QUIT/wiki.
+It will be filled out gradually.

 # Installation #

 ## Dependencies & Requirements ##